Apsis: Earth perihelion and aphelion

-The dates of perihelion and aphelion change over time due to precession and other orbital factors, which follow cyclical patterns known as Milankovitch cycles.
-In the short term, such dates can vary up to 2 days from one year to another.
-This significant variation is due to the presence of the Moon: while the Earth–Moon barycenter is moving on a stable orbit around the Sun, the position of the Earth's center which is on average about 4700 km from the barycenter, could be shifted in any direction from it—and this affects the timing of the actual closest approach between the Sun's and the Earth's centers (which in turn defines the timing of perihelion in a given year).
+The dates of perihelion and aphelion change over a century due to precession and other orbital factors, which follow cyclical patterns known as Milankovitch cycles.
+In the short-term, such dates can vary up to 3 days from one year to another as with aphelion on 3 July 2025 and 6 July 2026.
+This short-term variation is due to the presence of the Moon: while the Earth–Moon barycenter is moving on a stable orbit around the Sun, the position of the Earth's center which is on average about 4700 km from the barycenter, could be shifted in any direction from it—and this affects the timing of the actual closest approach between the Sun's and the Earth's centers (which in turn defines the timing of perihelion in a given year).
+On a longer time scale, the last July 3 aphelion is in 2060, and the last January 2 perihelion is in 2089.
+The first July 7 aphelion is in 2067.

 Because of the increased distance at aphelion, only 93.55% of the radiation from the Sun falls on a given area of Earth's surface as does at perihelion, but this does not account for the seasons, which result instead from the tilt of Earth's axis of 23.4° away from perpendicular to the plane of Earth's orbit.
 Indeed, at both perihelion and aphelion it is summer in one hemisphere while it is winter in the other one.
 Winter falls on the hemisphere where sunlight strikes least directly, and summer falls where sunlight strikes most directly, regardless of the Earth's distance from the Sun.

 In the northern hemisphere, summer occurs at the same time as aphelion, when solar radiation is lowest.
 Despite this, summers in the northern hemisphere are on average 2.3 C-change warmer than in the southern hemisphere, because the northern hemisphere contains larger land masses, which are easier to heat than the seas.